 - Sean John

 - Combs Wine & Spirits

 Mr. Combs was born in Harlem and grew up in Mount Vernon, New York.
-He began his music industry career as an intern at Uptown Records.
-He would eventually drop out of Howard after getting hired as a talent director at Uptown, where he would sign and produce Mary J. Blige.
+He began his music industry career as an intern at Uptown Records, where he would eventually sign and produce Mary J. Blige.

 Mr. Combs formed Bad Boy Records in 1994 with the signing of just two artists, former EPMD roadie Craig Mack and friend and collaborator Notorious B.I.G.
 Bad Boy Records has achieved great success with The Notorious B.I.G., Craig Mack, Mase, Lil' Kim, D-Block/The L.O.X, Carl Thomas, Faith Evans, 112 and Total.
 The label is now 50% owned by Universal Music Group's Interscope Geffen A&M label.

 In 1996, Mr. Combs parlayed Bad Boy's success into an unprecedented 50/50 joint venture with Clive Davis and Arista Records, enabling the label to effectively market its roster of artists to a global marketplace.